The Pad and How to Use It

 The Pad (and How to Use It) is a 1966 comedy film directed by Brian G. Hutton.
 It was based on the one-act play The Private Ear by Peter Shaffer.

 Plot

-A sensitive man named Bob Handman (Brian Bedford), who lives alone in his apartment, encounters what he believes to be his ideal woman, Doreen (Julie Sommars), at a classical music concert.
+A sensitive man named Bob Handman (Brian Bedford), who lives alone in his apartment, encounters whom he believes to be his ideal woman, Doreen (Julie Sommars), at a classical-music concert.
 They arrange to meet at a later date at his pad.
-Because he is so unworldly, he asks his best friend Ted (James Farentino) along to the date as well for moral support.
+Because he is so unworldly, he asks his best friend Ted (James Farentino) along to the date for moral support.
 It transpires that she only went to the classical concert because she was given a free ticket by a co-worker.
-She has no interest in classical music, which is Bob's passion.
-But she is charmed by Ted who prepares the evening meal and flirts with her outrageously while Bob gets drunk.
+She has no interest in classical music, which is Bob's passion, but she is charmed by Ted, who prepares the evening meal and flirts with her outrageously while Bob gets drunk.